OndrejValla/TALENTED-PEOPLE/README.md

 ### Developer/Admin goals:
 1. Have a well designed / responsive website.
-2. Get lots of registered users with plenty of photographers / models profiles created.
+2. Get lots of registered users with plenty of photographers / models portfolios created.
 3. To be able to create / manage photography categories.
 4. Use MongoDb database effectively.
 ---